 Gaarder’s characters draw from a limited pool of traits.
 The men are professors or writers, who are incredibly intelligent and articulate.
 They are steadfastly rational, and skeptical of anything which cannot be proven, yet intensely existential.
-Somehow, they always manage to find (and then lose) their soulmate: she is equally intelligent, articulate, and existential, but trades skeptcism for mysticism thanks to borderline-supernatural experiences such as precognitive dreams.
+Somehow, they always manage to find (and then lose) their soulmate: she is equally intelligent, articulate, and existential, but she trades skepticism for mysticism thanks to borderline-supernatural experiences such as precognitive dreams.

 Many plots revolve around written or emailed discussions between the protagonist and a confidante, often their soulmate.
 As the characters open up and talk about their singular or shared pasts, ambiguously-supernatural events spill into the present, and compel the characters to question their interpretations and worldviews.

 While I like reading these discussions, and I enjoy seeing how the characters’ wordviews interact and begin to adapt over time, I understand why others see Gaarder’s storytelling as the weakest part of his fiction.
 The characters rarely act during any book.
 Instead, they spend each book reflecting and reporting on previous memorable experiences, post-processing their lives so far.
-Most books end ambiguously rather than showing any concrete results from a character’s intellectual or existential epiphanies.
+Most books end ambiguously, without showing any concrete results from a character’s intellectual or existential epiphanies.
 Gaarder’s books are about ideas, more than actions or characters; as such, they can feel out of place alongside both fiction and non-fiction.

 His question is what, if anything, gives us meaning.
-Are we accidents of nature who spin coincedences into stories and beliefs so we feel like we have a purpose?
-Or, are we pulled along specific paths by forces that we cannot understand, test, or prove?
+Are we accidents of nature who spin coincidences into stories and beliefs so we feel like we have a purpose?
+Or are we pulled along specific paths by forces that we cannot understand, test, or prove?